 8. To Clean

 During your period, you can just clean your cup with warm water and soap in between uses.
 At the end of your period, boil it in some water and baking soda to really cleanse and sanitize it.
+I definitely recommend NOT skipping this step.
+The light pink material gets stained quickly if you do skip.

 My Experience with the Lily Cup Compact